FailedCase97/ReadmeDraft/README.md

 ## Installation:

-To install the **IAPHelper** Framework using CocoaPods, follow these steps:
+To install the **GenericIAPHelper** Framework using CocoaPods, follow these steps:

 1. Open your terminal.